 During years of conforming to my mother’s wishes, my father lived in his own intellectual world.
 Thankfully, he never physically abused or ridiculed me.
 Although a part of our household, he was pre-occupied with his own interests and never shared physical or verbal love.
 Consequently, I hated, loathed and detached myself from him.

 In school I withdrew into myself holding my body in contempt.
-The seeds of a same-sex attraction were plentiful – planted, watered and nourished by the dysfunction of my family as well as bullying from male peers in Junior and Senior High.
+The constructs of same-sex attraction and dysphoria were plentiful – planted, watered and nourished by the dysfunction of my family as well as bullying from male peers in Junior and Senior High.
 I began detaching from my male peers while still longing for relationship with them.
-That longing, I strongly believe, led me to thirst and crave male attributes, which fed my sexual idolatry for men.
+That longing, I strongly believe, led me to thirst after male attributes and to crave male intimacy.
 My social circle was comprised of girls.
-They offered safety and comfort.
-For someone like me – raised in a church where people often spoke disparagingly about homosexuality – the idea of being one tormented me.
+They offered safety and comfort; all-the-while, nurturing the idea and desire to be female.
+For someone like me – raised in a church where people often spoke disparagingly about same-sex attraction and gender uncertainty – wrestling with these things tormented me.
 Eventually I began to see my struggle as pre-ordained and felt powerless and hopeless over something that God wouldn’t take from me.

 The lyrics of a contemporary Christian song titled ‘Dear Younger Me’ speak truth into the confusion that I felt… “If I knew then what I know now, condemnation would have had no power – my pain would never be my worth… If I knew then what I know now, it wouldn’t be hard to figure out what I would have changed if I could have heard… Dear younger me, it’s not your fault, you were never meant to carry this beyond the cross.”

 During my early 30’s, a sermon on Peter’s denial of Christ, through actions and words, helped me relate deeply and profoundly to Peter’s dilemma.
-The truth that Christ loved Peter in spite of his sin, took hold of my life.
-And, at about the same time, I began realizing the corruptive nature of original sin and its tie-in to my personal culpability to sin.
+The truth that Christ loved Peter in spite of his brokenness, took hold of my life.
+And, at about the same time, I began realizing the corruptive nature of the fall and its tie-in to my personal culpability.
 Romans 5:15, “By one man’s trespass, many died; but, how much more has the love of God overflowed to many by the grace of one Man, Jesus Christ.”
-This spiritual awakening prompted me to seek God’s truth (hope) about who he created me to be and where my true identity belongs, in Jesus Christ.
+This spiritual awakening prompted me to seek God’s truth (hope) about who he created me to be and where my true identity belongs, which is in Jesus Christ.

-Today, I’m a changed man with a grateful heart – participating in God’s grace through His son Jesus.
+For 35 years I’ve been living a changed life with a grateful heart – participating in God’s grace through His son Jesus.
 I am content in His day to day, moment by moment provision of cleansing from all unrighteousness.
 Does this mean I’m perfect?
 By no means!
 Have I been set free from temptations and fleshly desires?
-Not this side of heaven, but I’m committed to living in sexual conformity to God’s word.
-And, through God’s grace, I was able to make amends with both parents before they passed away.
-Even more amazing, one of my High School antagonists – name caller, tormentor, bully – and I are friends… on Facebook!
+Not this side of heaven, but I’m committed to living in conformity to God’s word.
 Yes indeed, the One who started a work in me, will carry it through to completion.

 Philippians 3:8-9, “What’s more, I consider everything a loss because of the surpassing worth of Jesus Christ my Lord, for whose sake I have lost all things.
 I consider them garbage, so that I may gain Christ and be found in Him, not having a righteousness of my own, but that which is trough faith in Christ – righteousness that comes from God on the basis of faith.”